Pasłęk: Transport

-The Polish S7 expressway (highway), which is part of European route E77, runs through the town, connecting it with Gdańsk, Warsaw, Kraków and the border with Slovakia at Chyżne.
+The Polish S7 expressway (highway), which is part of European route E77, bypasses the town to the west, connecting it with Gdańsk, Warsaw, Kraków and the border with Slovakia at Chyżne.
 Also the Voivodeship roads (roads of regional importance) 505, 513, 526 and 527 run through the town.

 Also, a railway station is located in Pasłęk.

 Sports

 The town's main sports club is Polonia Pasłęk with football, athletics and kickboxing sections.